 In order to compensate for their emissions, airlines will therefore have to buy carbon credits, and the big question is: where will these credits come from?
-With an estimated demand of around two billion credits, airlines will probably be the largest source of demand for carbon credits after 2020, which means that what they can or cannot buy will have a major impact on the future carbon markets.
+With an estimated demand slightly below two billion credits, airlines will be a significant source of demand for carbon credits after 2020, which means that what they can or cannot buy will have a major impact on the future carbon markets.